main banner

 Charles is described as seriously injured in crash in casualty notices but survived and at this time there is no indication that he ever returned to active duty.

-He passed away in Islington, London on 22nd November 1990.
-His ashes were scattered in 1991 and in 1999, his second wife Bessie (nee Rowe)
+He passed away in Islington, London, on 22nd November 1990.
+His ashes were scattered in 1991 at the East Finchley Crematorium.
+In 1999, his second wife Bessie (nee Rowe) died and her ashes were scattered also.

 Sgt Cyril Robinson GREENWOOD 1129218